marcinkornek/challange-app/README.md

 v 3.
 Answer has only contents.
 It should be required. v 4.
 Users can update their questions, but not answers.
 5. Users can like answers added by users.
-It should be visible how many likes each answer has received.
-6. Question's author can accept one answer to the question.
-This answer should be marked as "Accepted".
-7. No one can add new answer to a question that already has an accepted answer.
+It should be visible how many likes each answer has received. v 6.
+Question's author can accept one answer to the question.
+This answer should be marked as "Accepted". v 7.
+No one can add new answer to a question that already has an accepted answer.
 8. Users collect points.
 New users get 100 points for free.

   Hint: Define `user.points` attribute.